BradMcEvilly/calculator/README.md

 * The calculator should respect order of operations: _multiply_ and _divide_ are calculated before _plus_ and _minus_
 * __Clear__ will clear the most recent entry
 * The user can chain operations via multiple operations within the component
+* __Undo__ will reset both the input display and the results display - **_NOTE: This spec is based an assumption derived from additional data that had been excluded from the original functional specifications_**
+* The calculator does not require a decimal - **_NOTE: This spec is based on an assumption made for the sake of simplicity because it was not listed in the original specifications_**

+### Assumptions

+* We are operating under the assumption that __Undo__ clears the most recent entry
+* We are operating under the assumption that the calculator does not require a decimal for the sake of simplicity _(this can always be added in a future iteration in a real-world environment)_